-3D rendering and the present architecture
+3D Rendering and the Present Architecture:

 When asked about the title question, many architects in the world will answer with a negative.
 How is it that they answer with a negative when 3D rendering is the benchmark presentation method for almost all current architectural building projects?

-Proportion and scale
+Proportion and Scale

 With the use of 3D rendering technology, architects can create an image of their design that is so close to the final result that it is possible to measure proportions and scales in the 3D-modelling intuitively.
-This is such a step forward for architects that may of the old ways of doing it are not only left aside for being outdated, but also because they need more time, calculation and craft than 3D modeling programs require.
+This is such a step forward for architects that may of the old ways of doing it are not only left aside for being outdated but also because they need more time, calculation and craft than 3D modeling programs require.
 In short, proportion and scale are more easily measurable with 3D modeling programs than without them for architects.

-Lighting, ventilation and acoustics
+Lighting, Ventilation and Acoustics

-Most 3D rendering programs can provide a very accurate simulation of how these phenomenon will occur inside the new building.
+Most 3D rendering programs can provide a very accurate simulation of how this phenomenon will occur inside the new building.
 In old days, architects had to design, draw in two dimensions and then make tons of measurements to better predict how will ventilation, lighting and sound affect those working or living in a building.

-The history of 3D rendering goes back to the year 1960 and it is something to thank the airplane industry for.
+The history of 3D rendering goes back to the year 1960 and it is something to thank the aeroplane industry for.
 The prestigious company that came up with the concept was Boeing with William Fetter as the main responsible.
 He came up with a computer graphic that resembled the human form which he named “computer graphic”.

 What Mr. Fetter didn´t know is that he was creating a whole new industry that would shape the world in the next century.
 Nowadays, the amount of software for 3D design, development and creation is huge.

 Some companies are also delivering free software to do it, such is the case of Google with their SketchUp.
 Others are specializing in very precise, high-end technology like Maya, Rhinoceros and VRAY.

 This new trend is a way to picture the inside of a building completely with textures, interior furnishing and more.
 These scenes are pictures of everyday actions being carried out at common places in the buildings.

 In the future what can be seen is virtual reality taking over the scene and providing yet another plateau for the customer experience when attempting to purchase or build a house.
 It is already being implemented but at a shorter scale than 3D rendering is at right now.